 Note: If you can’t get Valium for opiate withdrawal, I HIGHLY RECOMMEND taking passion flower and valerian root as a natural and safe alternative.
 These will help with anxiety, insomnia and muscle relaxation, but they will not treat other symptoms.
 They do nothing for fatigue, hot and cold flashes, diarrhea or sweating.
 Furthermore, they don’t help replenish your brain with dopamine.
 I always encourage people going through opiate withdrawal to take a concentrated supplement specifically designed to treat all of these symptoms in a holistic and synergistic way.

-*Calm Support (Read review…) is an extremely potent opiate withdrawal formula that can work well on it’s own without Valium.
+*Calm Support (Read full Review…) is an extremely potent opiate withdrawal formula that can work well on it’s own without Valium.
 However, if you can manage to get Valium or another benzo, Calm Support and Imodium AD, and take all of these together…you’re sure to have the easiest withdrawal ever.
-If you can afford it, I also highly recommend taking Kyani.
-This supplement has too many benefits to pass up.
+If you can afford it, I also highly recommend taking this awesome supplement, because the benefits are just too good to pass up.

 Click here now to view my best home detox program.
 If you have any questions on how to use Valium for opiate withdrawal symptoms, feel free to post them in the comment box below.